Albert0i/RU204/Data101.md

 If BGSAVE SCHEDULE is used, the command will immediately return OK when an AOF rewrite is in progress and schedule the background save to run at the next opportunity.

-A client may be able to check if the operation succeeded using the LASTSAVE command.
+A client may be able to check if the operation succeeded using the `LASTSAVE` command.

 `LASTSAVE` returns the Unix timestamp of the last successful save to disk.

 A client may check if a `BGSAVE` command succeeded reading the `LASTSAVE` value, then issuing a `BGSAVE` command and checking at regular intervals every N seconds if `LASTSAVE` changed.
 Redis considers the database saved successfully at startup.

-Invoking `info persistence` command will give precise information:
+Invoking `info persistence` command will give concise information:

 ![alt save](img/save.JPG)

 ### VII.
 Introspection
+`Learn by comparison` is my motto when confronting new challenge.
+While relational database emphasizes reliable and consistency, we tackle thread synchronization and [isolation level](https://www.geeksforgeeks.org/transaction-isolation-levels-dbms/).

 ![alt dbsize localhost](img/dbsize_localhost.JPG)